+Notes: A site-specific compatibility determination will be required for all permitted activities or uses.

-Note: A site-specific compatibility determination with we require the mechanismy to allow actions which would otherwise Should management emergencies occur on the refuge.
-It may be necessary to allow actions which would otherwise ynamegement of activities occurring on navigable waters will be coordinated with appropriate State agencies.
-Howassement of activities occurring on navigable waters will be coordinated with appropriate State agencies.
+Should management emergencies occur on the refuge, it may be necessary to allow actions which would otherwise be prohibited.
+Management of activities occurring on navigable waters will be coordinated with appropriate State agencies.